Juqika/yt-to-mp3/README.md

 2. extract on C: and rename the folder into "ffmpeg"
 3. Done,  that it

-# Tips : main-mp3 for file.mp3 and main-wav for file.wav
+# Tips : main-mp3 for file.mp3, main-wav for file.wav, main-app (GUI) for lazy people